Capital punishment in Hong Kong

 Following Wong's execution, the death penalty was suspended.
 The Governor of Hong Kong would as a matter of course commute the sentences of those convicted under the death penalty to life imprisonment under the Royal prerogative of mercy.
 In April 1993, capital punishment was officially abolished in Hong Kong.
 Since then, life imprisonment has been the most severe punishment in Hong Kong.

-Under the principle of independence of legal system in Hong Kong Basic Law, Hong Kong has continued its repudiation of capital punishment after its handover to the People's Republic of China despite that capital punishment is still regularly carried out in Mainland China.
+Under the principle of independence of legal system in the Hong Kong Basic Law, Hong Kong has continued its repudiation of capital punishment after its handover to the People's Republic of China despite capital punishment still being regularly carried out in mainland China.

+Even after the abolition of the death penalty in Hong Kong, there were still cases of Hongkongers sentenced to death in other countries, notably serial killer Charles Ng in California, United States, and several Hong Kong-born drug traffickers in Singapore, including Elke Tsang Kai-mong, Tong Ching-man, and Poon Yuen-chung.